aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

   /etc/kubernetes/manifests/etcd.yaml`.
 Output should be similar to: `- --data-dir=/var/lib/etcd`.
 This will be important later when restoring.

-- Firstly, locate the etcd pods on the control plane node: `kubectl get pods -A | grep etcd`
+- Locate the etcd pods on the control plane node: `kubectl get pods -A | grep etcd`

 - You can interact with etcd either from the control node, or by using etcdctl from inside an etcd Pod: